ItzHaad/Distill4Geo/README.md

 # ✂️⚡ Distill4Geo: Efficient Cross-View Geo-Localization with Lightweight Models 📸🛰️

 Welcome to the official repository of **Distill4Geo**, a novel knowledge distillation framework designed for cross-view geo-localization.
-This repository accompanies the paper *Distill4Geo: Streamlined Knowledge Transfer from Contrastive Weight-Sharing Teachers to Independent, Lightweight View Experts*, **currently under review at CVPR 2025**.
+This repository accompanies the paper *Distill4Geo: Streamlined Knowledge Transfer from Contrastive Weight-Sharing Teachers to Independent, Lightweight View Experts*, **Accepted at ICONIP 2025**.

 ---